michaelkisiel/CPPapp/README.md

+# CPPapp
-# Sensor error perturbaton application
+## Sensor error perturbaton application

-An app which demonstrates the influence of a sensor when measuring the compression pressure beneath compression stockings or bandages
+An app written with Matlab 2016b which demonstrates the influence of a sensor when measuring the compression pressure beneath compression stockings or bandages.